Skip to content

 First, let’s clear up exactly what ‘self-esteem’ is; Smith and Mackie in their book Social Psychology define it as “the positive or negative evaluations of the self, as in how we feel about it.”

 Studies have found that the amount of value we place on ourselves impacts the way we cope in stressful situations (like how you react when Sharon sends you a passive aggressive email or Dave accidently eats your ham salad sandwich).
-In fact, there is a lot known about the role that self-esteem plays in people’s responses to challenge, such as when faced with the stressor, levels of self-esteem were ‘significantly and negatively’ associated with peaks in the amount of cortisol (the stress hormone).
+In fact, there is a lot known, opens in a new tab about the role that self-esteem plays in people’s responses to challenge, such as when faced with the stressor, levels of self-esteem were ‘significantly and negatively’ associated with peaks in the amount of cortisol (the stress hormone).

 Lack of sleep = increase in sick leave

-It’s been well documented that a good diet and exercise is a great way to improve your immune system (meaning you’ll be in tip top condition to ward off nasty viruses), but did you know that your bedroom habits also play a role?
+It’s been well documented, opens in a new tab that a good diet and exercise is a great way to improve your immune system (meaning you’ll be in tip top condition to ward off nasty viruses), but did you know that your bedroom habits also play a role?

-A study, commissioned by the Sleep Health Foundation and published recently in the journal Sleep Health shows a direct correlation between sleeping problems and increased sick days – meaning it’s so important that you get your 40 winks every night.
+A study, opens in a new tab, commissioned by the Sleep Health Foundation and published recently in the journal Sleep Health shows a direct correlation between sleeping problems and increased sick days – meaning it’s so important that you get your 40 winks every night.

-Senior author of the study and Sleep Health Foundation spokesperson Professor Robert Adams said, "One in four Australian workers may be missing at least one day a week of work as a consequence of sleep disturbance or disruption, even when we take into account the potential for clinical sleep disorders like insomnia and obstructive sleep apnea (OSA).
+Senior author of the study and Sleep Health Foundation spokesperson Professor Robert Adams said, "One in four Australian workers, opens in a new tab may be missing at least one day a week of work as a consequence of sleep disturbance or disruption, even when we take into account the potential for clinical sleep disorders like insomnia and obstructive sleep apnea (OSA).
 Put simply, we found that if people think their sleep quality or quantity is reduced, they are more likely to have a day off work.”

 So, if you’re spending your evenings binging on Netflix or scrolling through Facebook when you should be getting some shut-eye, it’s time to switch off and hit the sack.